Web Design Trends – 10 to Watch for in 2018

 Smooth lines are an expected progression of the trend for polygons, similar characteristics hold for more liquefied shapes but the crucial difference, is that rather than distinct lines that intersect, every shape is made up of smooth, flowing curves consistent throughout the design.

-Simple animations often surprise and delight site users.
-They provide visual information and support the user through a more interactive engagement with a model but an animation that is subtle can’t be about loading features that are janky, it has to be smooth movement integrated within the design.
+Simple animation web designs often surprise and delight site users.
+They provide visual information and support the user through a more interactive engagement with a model.
+But an animation that is subtle can’t be about loading features that are janky, it has to be smooth movement integrated within the design.

-Split-screen design patterns are a popular and growing trend.
+Split-screen web design trend patterns are popular and growing.
 These creative ideas are becoming popular because they provide consistent experiences on mobile devices as well as desktops.
 Often, early split-screen schemes were truly split, however trending for this year sees many designers opting for a split, with an additional layer of text or branding providing a result with more depth.

 Parallax scrolling animations were in danger of becoming passé making some designers shy away from them.
 But that just means you have to be more judicious with them, it doesn’t mean you have to bin them all together, there are a plethora of ways to incorporate scrolling to encourage user engagement.

-Apple often utilises whitespace to focus attention on its beautiful products and if the Apple brand stands for anything, it’s the significance of design in technology, and Apple’s website validates that artfully.
-When you have merchandise as beautiful as Apple’s, you want the attention to focus on them, and that’s where the clever use of the whitespace around those products achieve that.
+Apple often utilises whitespace to focus attention on its beautiful products.
+And if the Apple brand stands for anything, it’s the significance of design in technology.
+Apple’s website validates that artfully.
+When you have merchandise as beautiful as Apple’s, you want the attention to focus on them.
+And that’s where the clever use of the whitespace around those products achieve that.

-Playing with design trends is really what it’s all about, just ensure you use trends with care, as sometimes even the greatest ideas can quickly appear dated, while others can end up with a timeless finish; voice admixes are here to stay for a while, so try them out by making a change to an existing design and most of all experiment and have fun; that’s surely what it’s is all about.
+Playing with web design trends is really what it’s all about.
+Just ensure you use trends with care.
+As sometimes even the greatest ideas can quickly appear dated, while others can end up with a timeless finish; voice admixes are here to stay for a while, so try them out by making a change to an existing design and most of all experiment and have fun; that’s surely what it’s is all about.